 For me travelling is a personal experience.
 It has taught me about my strengths and versatility.
 Travel has changed me a lot, and my kids were along for the ride to see those changes.

 My son is starting to talk about a future where travel will play a significant role in his life.
 My daughter has an adventurous spirit and is living life on her terms in different places around Australia.
 I am so proud that she wants to live life outside the box.
 She is a generous, kind-hearted and accepting young women.
 She is quite simply, THE BEST!

 And I cannot wait to see what adventures my son has!
 At the moment there is talk of working in the Summer Camp he attended in North Wisconsin when he was ten, and then heading to Europe and the snowfields for winter work.

 Recently my son took a solo trip to country Victoria.
 He had to fly to Melbourne (we live an hour south of Sydney), transfer by shuttle to Flinders Street Station in the middle of Melbourne and catch a train, the train trip taking 2.5 hours.

 With pride he told me about the timing he chose when booking, allowing time for certain things he wanted to do.
 He is a born planner!
 He loved his little adventure; now I can’t wait for him to take bigger ones.
 He is ready to take on the world, not sure if the world is ready for him!

 My children are independent, smart, curious and versatile.
 There are many things I would change if I had my time over as they were growing up, but taking them travelling is not one of them.

 Tell us the good, the bad and the ugly.
-Make a comment below and we can share it with our community.
-We love the funny stories too!
+We love funny stories too!
 Who doesn’t need a good laugh?